PGY1 – PGY2 Research Program

 Frances Okolo is spending her research years in Dr. Potoka's lab, working on discovering and improving the pulmonary vascular biology of patients with congenital diaphragmatic hernia using intra-amniotic (IA) sildenafil.
 She is currently using a mouse model to determine the expression patterns of markers of vascular smooth muscle differentiation and the effect of IA sildenafil on the signaling pathways involved in pulmonary vascular maturation.

-Shaun Siow is currently pursuing basic science research within the Department of Pediatric and Thoracic Surgery at Children's Hospital of Pittsburgh of UPMC.
+Shaun Siow is currently pursuing basic science research within the Department of Pediatric and Thoracic Surgery at UPMC Children's Hospital of Pittsburgh.
 His interests are related to the pathogenesis of inflammatory bowel disease, specifically the role of mitochondrial DNA and the mechanism by which it contributes to the activation of the innate immune response via DNA-sensing receptors.

 Vernissia Tam is conducting clinical outcomes research within the department's Surgical Oncology Services.
 Specifically, she is comparing patient-reported outcomes (PROMs) following robotic versus open pancreas surgery, including functional recovery, quality of life, and satisfaction.
 She was awarded a research grant from the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) to carry out her research protocol.
 In addition, she is enrolled in the University of Pittsburgh Institute of Clinical Research Education as a student pursuing a Masters in Clinical Research.